Cellular IoT Fundamentals

 C

-Recall that recv() returns the number of bytes received, or -1 if an error has occurred.
+Recall that zsock_recv() returns the number of bytes received, or -1 if an error has occurred.
 We break in the case of an error, and if the number of received bytes is zero we go to the next iteration.
 Note that recv() is a blocking function so if there is no data, the thread executing this function which is the main thread will go to sleep to let other threads run and then wake up if there is data to be read.

-received = recv(sock, coap_buf, sizeof(coap_buf), 0);
+received = zsock_recv(sock, coap_buf, sizeof(coap_buf), 0);

 if (received < 0) {